k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 * When LUI contains also unstructured data, like personal contracts and agreements.
 Vector tables can be then created as part of the business entity, in a way that such unstructured info can be processes and later semantic searches can done upon.
 * Create a dedicated LU for holding vectors, for cross reference documents or procedures.

-Accordingly, AI Fusion supports these two vector DBs - SQLite and PostgresSQL.
+Accordingly, AI Fusion supports two vector DBs: SQLite and PostgreSQL.

 > SQLite, aimed to be used inside Fabric storage, as LUIs tables, where each such table in the LUI is stands for vector index.
 > You can create a dedicated LU for holding vectors or add such tables/indexes in any LU in your project.